Sky marginalization in black hole spectroscopy and tests of the area theorem: Methods

 \section{Methods}

 We performed eight analyses in total.
-Each analysis was differentiated by the waveform used, post-merger approximant, and whether or not sky location and $t_c$ were marginalized over.
+Each analysis was differentiated by the waveform used, postmerger approximant, and whether or not sky location and $t_c$ were marginalized over.
 All other aspects of the analyses were kept constant.
-Both the pre- and post-merger signals in all models utilized the PyCBC model \texttt{GatedGaussianMargPol}, which inherits the normalization protocols described in Section \ref{sec:det_approx}.
+Both the pre and postmerger signals in all models utilized the PyCBC model \texttt{GatedGaussianMargPol}, which inherits the normalization protocols described in Sec.~\ref{sec:det_approx}.
 The \texttt{dynesty} sampler \cite{dynesty} was used to generate posterior distributions.
 The samplers in these analyses used 4000 live points to ensure the convergence of each model (see Appendix \ref{sec:addtl_results}).

 Half of the analyses used the original data of GW150914 with a sample rate of 2048 Hz obtained from the Gravitational Wave Open Science Center \cite{gwosc}.
 To validate these results, we repeat each run on a simulated signal in zero noise.
 The simulated signal was generated using the \texttt{IMRPhenomXPHM} waveform approximant~\cite{imrphenomxphm} with the maximum likelihood parameters for GW150914 from Ref.~\cite{4ogc}.